amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ### Secrets Management components

 Several Dapr components exist for implementing the Secrets Management building block.
-Each component uses a certain secret store.
+Each component uses a particular secret store.
 At the time of writing, Dapr supports the following set of secret stores:

 - Environment Variables
 - Local file